-Once your project has received its allocation/s, XSEDE gives the PI, co-PIs, and Allocation Managers a number of options to ensure the flexibility needed to complete their research objectives.
+Once your project has received its allocation/s, XSEDE gives the Principal Investigator (PI), co-PIs, and Allocation Managers a number of options to ensure the flexibility needed to complete their research objectives.
 The following options and actions are available to PIs, co-PIs and Allocation Managers via the XRAS system.
 Some allocation options or actions may not always be available, depending on current policies or timelines.

-PIs may share their allocations by adding or removing users to the project for any number of collaborators.
-Each user must first create their own XSEDE User Portal (XUP) account.
-Research collaborators may include graduate and undergraduate students, as well as colleagues based outside of the U.S. PIs or their delegates may add or remove users at will.
+PIs may share their allocation/s by adding and removing users to and from their respective project/s for any number of collaborators.
+Research collaborators may include graduate and undergraduate students, as well as colleagues based outside of the U.S.

-To add users to a projects, PI's and allocation managers can go to "My XSEDE->Add User".
+To add users to a project, go to "My XSEDE->Add User" page.

 To keep tabs on how your allocations are being consumed by your project team, log into the XSEDE User Portal and select "My XSEDE" -> Allocations/Usage to list all your projects and corresponding resource allocations.

 For each project listed, authorized users can view project usage, monitoring storage, SUs used, and the SU burn rate.
 PIs and allocation managers can also view usage per project member and can download this information in graphical or CSV format.

 XSEDE allocations are typically made for one year.
 To continue using XSEDE-allocated resources beyond that year, you must submit a "Renewal" request.
 You should time your request properly to ensure continuous access from your current allocation period into the renewal period.